Ph.D. in Translational Science

 Translational Science Plan of Study

-The TS Ph.D. program is a joint degree program, and the semester structures of the academic institutions are different from that of the health science center.
+The TS Ph.D. program is a joint degree program, and the semester structure of the Health Science Center is different from the academic institutions.
 The Health Science Center Graduate School of Biomedical Sciences operates under a "super semester" system, with two six-month semesters (July-December is the fall semester and January-June is the spring semester).
 There is no summer semester at the Health Science Center; however, students may/will enroll in summer courses at one of the other three participating academic institutions.
 As a result, the summer semester is included in the academic year for the TS Ph.D. program and in the example Plan of Study below.
 Students should refer to the Graduate Catalog of their Home institution to determine credit hour requirements for full- and part-time students.
 At the Health Science Center, full-time graduate students are required to complete a minimum of 24 semester credit hours each academic year; part-time students are required to complete a minimum of 12 semester credit hours per academic year.

 Students may attend the TS Ph.D. program as full- or part-time students.
 There is no prescribed sequence of courses for the TS Ph.D. program, and courses may be taken at any of the four universities participating in the joint TS Ph.D. program.
-Some courses are offered only one time per year and some courses require prerequisites, so full-time students and their academic/graduate advisors or supervising professors must develop the individualized education plan accordingly to maintain a three-year schedule to graduation as demonstrated below.
-Although a full-time student could complete the TS Ph.D. program in 3 years, we anticipate that many students will require more time (4-5 years) given the real world challenges of conducting translational research.
+Some courses are offered only one time per year and some courses require prerequisites, so full-time students and their academic/graduate advisors or supervising professors must develop the individualized degree plan accordingly to maintain an established schedule to graduation.
+Although a full-time student can complete the TS Ph.D. program in 3 years, we anticipate that many students will require more time (4-5 years) given the real world challenges of conducting translational research.
 Because the program design provides for numerous course choices based on research and career goals, only the educational domains are identified in this full-time student example.

 |Translational Science (Core)||1|